rebus-org/RebusSamples/UnitOfWork/README.md

 * Second handler (`FailSometimes`) throws an exception when the hash code of the string modulo 10 == 0

 The `InsertRowsIntoDatabase` handler gets a `SqlConnection` and a `SqlTransaction` injected, which it will use to perform its work.

-Injection of those two is set up in `SqlUnitOfWorkInstaller` which demostrates how the two are kept in the transaction context's `Items` collection throughout while handling the message, and the `SqlTransaction`'s `Commit` action is enlisted in the commit phase of Rebus' transaction context.
+Injection of those two is set up in `SqlUnitOfWorkInstaller`, demonstrating how the two can be retrieved from the current `UnitOfWork` instance that we stash in the transaction context's `Items` collection after it is created.

+The creation and management of the unit of work is set up by calling the `EnableUnitOfWork` method when configuring Rebus.